The Port at Sunset, Opus 236 (Saint-Tropez), 1892 by Paul Signac

 A number of these artists have museums dedicated to them, amongst which are the Musée Matisse, Musée National Fernand Léger and Musée Chagall.
 The latter is home to the twelve great paintings that make up the Biblical Message series, whilst the Musée Renoir offers an opportunity to visit the house of this great artist, where he spent the final decade of his life.
 It houses a number of his paintings and sculptures, and boasts beautiful views towards the sea.

 The great strength of the Musée de l’Annonciade in St Tropez is the collection of works by Signac and the neo-Impressionists, Bonnard and the Nabis, and Matisse and the Fauves.
 Meanwhile, above the beautiful walled village of St Paul de Vence lies the Fondation Maeght, its pine-wooded grounds adorned with works by Giacometti, Calder and Miró.
 The Foundation possesses one of Europe’s most important collections of 20th century painting, drawing and sculpture: Braque, Chagall, Léger and Calder are all represented.

-We will stay throughout at the four-star Hotel Nice Riviera, ideally situated in the heart of Nice close to the Promenade des Anglais.
+We will stay throughout the tour at the four-star Hotel Nice Riviera, ideally situated in the heart of Nice close to the Promenade des Anglais.

-Included: return airfare, accommodation based on sharing a classic twin or double bedded room, seven breakfasts, one lunch, five dinners with wine, water & coffee, excursions & admissions, gratuities.
+Included: return airfare, accommodation based on sharing a classic twin or double bedded room, seven breakfasts, one lunch, five dinners with wine, water & coffee, excursions & admissions, gratuities & all taxes.

-Not Included: travel insurance, double room for single use supplement £375.
+Not Included: travel insurance, classic double room for single use supplement £450.